This blog post originally appeared as an article in the November 2019 edition of Housing Technology.

 Click the image to see the original Dynamics & 3rd Party integration article.

-Omfax Systems and Touch-Base have been working together to provide social housing customers with Repairs and Enquiries Diagnostics software for over twenty years.
+Omfax Systems and Touch-Base have been working together to provide social housing customers with Repairs Diagnostics software for over twenty years.
 The two companies became one in summer 2019, and the first thing we did was to address a slight change in the market that we’ve been noticing over the past two years.

 Keyfax as a Repairs Diagnostic and General Enquiries pop-up has been integrated with all of the major Housing Management Systems, to date over fourteen, including many flavours of online portals for customer self-service.
 But an increasing number of our customers have been looking at Keyfax integrated with MS Dynamics CRM.